 Embassy or Consulate of Benin for up-to-date information.

 You'll need a valid Yellow Fever Vaccination Certificate to enter Benin.
-Some airlines will require you to present a Yellow Fever Vaccination Certificate before they'll allow you to board your flight out of Benin.
+Some airlines require you to present the certificate before they'll allow you to board your flight out of Benin.

 Yellow fever is endemic.
 It is a serious and potentially fatal disease that is preventable by vaccination.
 Read

 Yellow fever for information on re-entry to Australia following exposure to yellow fever.

 Check the expiry date of your Australian passport before you travel.
 Some countries won't let you enter unless your passport is valid for six months from when you plan to leave that country.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to get access to your passport by deception.
 If you are forced to hand over your passport, contact the Embassy for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

 The local currency is Benin is the Central African Franc (known as the CFA Franc, or XOF).
 Australian dollars are not easily exchanged in Benin, though the exchange of $US and Euro is possible at commercial banks and exchange bureaux.